About Paul Brunton

 We see the record of this change in PB’s own journey.
 He began life with a natural skill in meditation, some occult talent, and a strong background in Christian Science.
 He was born with an open heart, a powerful will, and a sense of the true meaning of consciousness—and the power buried therein.
 These traits stood him in good stead as he, like few before him and many, many after him, made the journey to the Spiritual East, starting with India and Egypt.
 Over the course of his life he lived on every continent, camped in well-worn tents, dined with Kings and Rajahs in their palaces, and chatted with common folk across the globe (see "My Reminiscences of PB").
 A man of boundless energy and infinite curiosity, he crafted a peripatetic life like no other.
 We know that he lived in Mexico, Bolivia, New York, California, Ohio, Hawaii, Japan, China, Greece, New Zealand, Australia, India, Tehri Garwhal, Egypt, Austria, Spain, Italy and finally Switzerland; but, since he kept no record of his whereabouts, it is likely that this is only a partial list!

 Newspapers throughout the world routinely announced talks and visits by Paul Brunton to their cities.
-A small selection of illustrative headlines include the following: The Los Angeles Times (“Meditation Need Urged: Author Offers Advice for Americans as Aid in Solving Problems”); Ceylon Observer (“Yoga Expert Comes to Ceylon – Dr Paul Brunton to Carry out Researches Here); The Siam Chronicle (“Dr Brunton, Famed Orientalist, Author, In Bangkok on Visit”); The Ceylon Daily News (“Broadcast Talk by Dr Brunton”); The Hartford Courant (“'Miracles' of Yoga Cult”); The Singapore Free Press (“Talk by British Mystic” – “Mr Paul Brunton, the well-known journalist and writer on the Orient, arrived in Singapore yesterday morning by the BI liner Shirala from the Far East.”); Dayalbaugh Agra (“Visit of His Highness the Maharaja of Benares… Among the guests special mention may be made of two distinguished British journalists – Mr Paul Brunton…”); The Madras Mail (“The Philosophy of Inspiration was the subject of an interesting address delivered by Mr Paul Brunton…”); The Globe and Mail (“Mystery man behind Athens palace walls”); Boston Evening Transcript (“Paul Brunton…is somewhere in the north of India now…”), etc.
+A small selection of illustrative headlines include the following: The Los Angeles Times (“Meditation Need Urged: Author Offers Advice for Americans as Aid in Solving Problems”); Ceylon Observer (“Yoga Expert Comes to Ceylon – Dr Paul Brunton to Carry out Researches Here); The Siam Chronicle (“Dr Brunton, Famed Orientalist, Author, In Bangkok on Visit”); The Ceylon Daily News (“Broadcast Talk by Dr Brunton”); The Hartford Courant (“'Miracles' of Yoga Cult”); The Singapore Free Press (“Talk by British Mystic” – “Mr Paul Brunton, the well-known journalist and writer on the Orient, arrived in Singapore yesterday morning by the BI liner Shirala from the Far East.”); Dayalbaugh Agra (“Visit of His Highness the Maharaja of Benares… Among the guests special mention may be made of two distinguished British journalists – Mr Paul Brunton…”); The Madras Mail (“The Philosophy of Inspiration was the subject of an interesting address delivered by Mr Paul Brunton…”); The Globe and Mail (“Mystery man behind Athens palace walls”); Boston Evening Transcript (“Paul Brunton…is somewhere in the north of India now…”); The Montreal Daily Star ("Dr. Paul Brunton, author and authority on Oriental philosophy is in Montreal today to visit friends."), etc.

 "...a friendship for one whom I regard as a spiritual prophet of our time....I personally find it easier to understand many intricate subtleties of our own Asiatic philosophies and spiritual techniques, including Yoga, when explained by Paul Brunton in his scientific, rational, modern and un-sectarian manner than when expounded in the ancient ways which are so remote from twentieth century understanding....I am convinced that Brunton is one of the chosen instruments to re-interpret the half-lost wisdom of the East to those caught up in the mechanical life of the West..."